 Honesty In Marriage Leads To Greater Intimacy In Marriage

 Being honest is the easiest when honesty is the rule and not the exception.
 Nonetheless, there will be times when being honest is difficult.
-For these times, remind yourself that honesty and intimacy go hand in hand!
+For these times, remind yourself that honesty and intimacy (emotional, spiritual, and physical) go hand in hand!
 The more honest you are, the deeper the intimacy.
 If the trust in your relationship is shallow, the level of intimacy will be as well.

 So there it is in a nutshell.
 Tell the truth and the whole truth.
-Be ready to comfort and support your spouse as needed.
-And enjoy greater intimacy, both emotional and physical.
+Be ready to comfort and support your spouse as needed, especially if they grieve and process differently than you do.
+When you can do this, you will enjoy greater intimacy; emotional, spiritual, and physical.
+Look for opportunities to build trust.
+These opportunities are in the little things AND in the big things.
+If you look for them, you will find them.

 P.S.
 If there has been betrayal in your relationship (infidelity, or an affair), this is one time when you will need some help telling the truth.
-Being honest about the affair and stopping the affair and both important, but being honest and transparent about too many sexual details with haunt your spouse forever.
-In these cases, it's best to get help from a qualified professional who will help you both to only have helpful and healthy conversations.
+Being honest about the affair and stopping the affair are both important, but being honest and transparent about too many sexual details with haunt your spouse forever.
+In these cases, it's best to get help from a qualified professional who will help you both to stay focused on conversations that are helpful and healthy.

 We love this book about building trust in a marriage.
 It's called Worthy of Her Trust and you can find it on Amazon by using this link. https://amzn.to/3ARbtNm